K9 Unit

 Friends of West Covina K9s

 The Friends of the West Covina Police K9s was organized to support the West Covina Police Department K9 Unit and is a non-profit organization.
 The Friends of the West Covina Police K9s organization is completely independent of the West Covina Police Department.
-All monies raised by its members stay within the organization and are solely used to improve the performance of the K9 Unit and maintain a high quality of life for active and retired police service dogs.
+All funds raised by its members remain within the organization and are used solely to improve the performance of the K9 Unit and maintain a high quality of life for active and retired police service dogs.
 With hard work and the dedication of their members, the Friends of the West Covina Police K9s raise funds for items such as:

 • The purchase of new police service dogs